saul/fsharp-type-safety-talk/slides.md

 ![](./tony-hoare.jpg)
 ]

-> I call it my billion-dollar mistake.
+> "I call it my billion-dollar mistake.
 It was the invention of the null reference in 1965.

 --